Paradox-3arthling/async_response_server/README.md

 # async_response_server
- This is a small library meant to make use of go's concurrency and channels to be able to create a simple server that will 'talk' with the calling code without blocking the code.
+> Sorry for the long name :D
+- This is a library that makes a server  that runs in the background.
+The caller can then use it for callback based API's*, which then transfers the information to the caller using channels.

+ * callback based API's - where endpioint does not know when a request will be completed(It just validates your data) then when completed it will send the response to the callback URL you set.